rafaelaudy/rafaelaudy.github.io/_posts/simple-angular-2-app.md

 * Typed language: Did you saw how we reused the Hero class?
 Try to construct it with the wrong data you will get a nice error :)

 ### Dependency Injection
-As you probably realised, the first line from the example above is one of the new ways to use dependency injection ([SystemJS]()).
+As you probably realized, the first line from the example above is one of the new ways to use dependency injection ([SystemJS]()).
 That makes Angular 2 much better than 1 in my opinion, to begin with we can reuse code much easier.
 The dream of reusing your models defined on the server is not that far away anymore.

 ```javascript